maciek-codes/fs4f/README.md

 - You can search for files using exact match
 - File system is case sensitive
 - You can use / in the directory name if it's escaped with \ e.g. `Foo \/ Bar` is a valid dir name.

+### Ideas for more features
+- Symbolic links and hardlinks, especially NTFS-style hard links to save space
+- Stream reader for files
+- Move and copy with collision resolutions
+- Compression middleware
+- Indexing for faster lookups if files already exists and a faster search
+- Support expressions (partial matching) for search
+- Track file history, e.g. copy operations - could be useful e.g. for tracking how malicious files spread across the file system.